mitchellvitez/doldrums/README.md

 Doldrums is a small, purely functional programming language with an emphasis on ease of top-to-bottom understanding.
 It's like a tiny Haskell.
 It's been a great way for me to learn about Haskell, compilers, parsing, typechecking, runtime evaluation, and more.

 The compiler is written in Haskell.
-Use `cabal run doldrums -- tour.dol` to run an example program, or `cabal test` to see what programs are currently working.
+Use `cabal run doldrums -- tour.dol` to run an example program, or `cabal run doldrums-test` to see what programs are currently working. `cabal haddock --open` will show the documentation.

 There are many examples of working programs in `test/expect/*.dol` (and expectedly broken ones in `test/broken/*.dol`).